 Jua notes “Jazz, which is based on improvisation, is about being a part of an ensemble and everyone communicating with each other to get the musical statement across,”; he adds ”Even though I’m standing in front, I’m just one of the instruments telling a story to the audience.
 It’s not about me.
 It’s about the story.
 It’s about the music and paying respect and credence to the music.”

-His evolutionary emergence as a Jazz vocal stylist is clearly evidenced in Jua’s sophomore recorded and inaugural Jazz project “Colors of Life”, released in 2014. he , , Bill Withers, James Williams and Pamela Baskin-Watson.
+His evolutionary emergence as a Jazz vocal stylist is clearly evidenced in Jua’s sophomore recorded and inaugural Jazz project “Colors of Life”, released in 2014.
+The 10-song CD features four original compositions along with standards from Sam Rivers, Abbey Lincoln, Bob Dorough, Yip Harburg, Bill Withers, James Williams and Pamela Baskin-Watson.

 Produced by the late Onaje Allan Gumbs, veteran New York pianist, arranger, and producer noted for his work with Norman Connors, Nat Adderley, Woody Shaw, and many others, the album showcases Jua in the empathetic company of guitarist Shan Kenner, bassist Gregory M. Jones, drummer Vince Ector, percussionist Gary Fritz, and tenor and soprano saxophonist Roger Byam.
 Three of the original compositions featured on the album were written in collaboration with Jua’s former Jazzschool instructor, pianist Matt Clark.